MikhailProg/ws-tls-inet/README.md

 ### WS

--b -- force the tool use binary frames (text by default)
+-b -- force the tool to use binary frames (text by default)

 -h host -- set Host header during handshake